Recording PTZ Cameras

 Recording the IP Stream

-Using software like VLC or Datavideo DVS-200 Software it's possible to record the video stream produced by Panasonic or Lumens PTZ cameras.
+Using software like VLC or Datavideo DVS-200 Software it's possible to record the video stream produced by PTZ cameras with an IP output.
 This can be done over a network connection.
 It does produce a compressed result which may not be suitable for editing or broadcast, but it’s useful for lecture capture and archiving, as well as providing record of meetings or product testing.
 VLC can record one stream and the Datavideo DVS-200 software can record multiple streams into one PC.
+Other IP recorders include the multi-channel Lumens LC200 and Epiphan Pearl 2

 Using a separate recorder